Long before the popular reality show “Timber Kings

 in Williams Lake, British Columbia.
 “It’s what makes me tick.
 I like to say that wood is Mother Nature’s fingerprint, and you just have to be able to interpret it the right way.
 There’s truly nothing like a wood home.”

-Nearly 1,800 log homes later, André has learned a thing or two about designing and building
+Nearly 1,800 log homes later, André has learned a thing or two about designing

 custom wood homes, and all of his projects reveal his passion for fine craftsmanship, originality and sustainability.
 Perhaps no home showcases his talents better than his own in Williams Lake, a log masterpiece that appears on the opening segment of every episode.